ldaptools/ldaptools/docs/en/tutorials/LDIF-Files.md

 ### The LDIF Delete Entry Type

-The delete entry type is a 'delete' changetype in LDIF.
+The delete entry type is a `delete` changetype in LDIF.
 It is used to delete an object from LDAP.
 All you need to do is pass it the full DN of the object you'd like to delete.

 ```php